 How can residents offer feedback about the program?
 Residents are strongly encouraged to talk to the chief residents or to program leadership about any issue that arises.
 Residents are given surveys of the program yearly where they are able to anonymously voice concerns.
 The program director and APDs also meet once per month with all the residents for an hour that is dedicated to acknowledging publicly colleagues who have helped out or performed outstanding work and to the residents voicing any new concerns.
 We make small and sometimes large changes every year to our schedule or curriculum based on feedback or ideas from our residents.

 How is call structured?
 On general medicine wards at the University Hospital, day call rotates among five teams and night call is covered by a night float team.
-At the VA Hospital, medicine ward services take team call every 4th day.
+At the VA Hospital, medicine ward services take team call every fourth day.
 Cardiology wards overnight call is covered as a night shift by the team members assigned to the rotation.
-Hematology and Oncology ward services are also covered as a night shift by upper level team members with the exception of a few nights per month.
+Hematology, Oncology, and Geriatrics ward services are also covered as a night shift by upper level team members with the exception of a few nights per month.
 The University ICU, the VA ICU, and Emergency Medicine rotations are shift work.

 What is the average patient volume?
 On inpatient and consult services, PGY-1s generally care for 5-8 patients at a time, upper level residents care for 10-14 patients.
-In clinic, PGY-1s see 3-4 patients/half day (once weekly); PGY-2s and PGY-3s see 4-5 patients/half day (once weekly).
+In clinic, PGY-1s see 3-4 patients/half day; PGY-2s and PGY-3s see 4-5 patients/half day.